EvilInsultGenerator/website/README.md

 ### Installation

 This website should run fine on almost any webserver.
-We tested it with Apache and Nginx.
+We have tested it with Apache and Nginx.
 At the moment we use MySQL as database.
 Configuration is done via the `db.conf.php` and front-end languages can be added through copying one of the existig files inside the `languages` directory and modifying the strings.

 ### API